Deale, Maryland: Geography

 Deale is located at (38.791766, −76.538933).

 According to the United States Census Bureau, the CDP has a total area of 15.4 km2, of which 13.7 km2 is land and 1.7 km2, or 11.01%, is water.

-Deale is a waterfront fishing village located on the Western Shore of Chesapeake Bay.
+Deale is a waterfront fishing village located on the Western Shore of the Chesapeake Bay.
 Five tidal creeks are located in Deale that flow into the bay: Tracey's Creek, Rockhold Creek, Parker Creek, Carrs Creek, and Broadwater Creek.
 Rockhold Creek is the most commercial of the creeks and is home to several marinas and most of the charter fishing boats.
 Happy Harbor Restaurant, one of Deale's most famous landmarks, is located on Rockhold Creek.